 You’re much less likely to see ads for “$3000 a day” systems, but you will see posts on topics like avoiding lawsuits.
 Their forward-looking approach means they’re still worth reading for beginners.

-He is a link to their blog: http://www.shoemoney.com/
+Here is a link to their blog: http://www.shoemoney.com/

-Tom Jones contributed this guest post for make-a-web-site.com – see here for more information on their create a website tips.
 Tom is a freelance writer for blogs such as problogger and wehostinghub.com.